CometBackup/comet-ruby-sdk/RELEASING.md

 # Procedure for releasing gem package updates

-0. As a cygwin user, with docker installed; `docker run -it -v "$(cygpath -w "$PWD"):/app" -w /app ruby:2.7 bash` will get you with a suitable ruby environment for testing/building and releasing this package9.
+With docker installed: `docker run -it -v "${PWD}:/app" -w /app ruby:2.7 bash` will get you with a suitable ruby environment for testing, building, and releasing this package (use `-v "$(cygpath -w "$PWD"):/app"` for Cygwin).

-1. All tests passing
+1. All tests passing (e.g. COMETSERVER_ADDRESS=http://127.0.0.1:8060 COMETSERVER_ADMINUSER=admin COMETSERVER_ADMINPASS=admin rake)
 2. Update changelog in `CHANGELOG.md`
 3. Update version number in `comet_backup_ruby_sdk.gemspec`
 4. `bundle install`